 The entire novel is told from the perspective of the narrator, a forty-year-old man who writes technical manuals for a living.
-He is undeniably based on Robert Pirsig, the book’s author, as the two’s biographies… (read full character analysis)
+He is undeniably based on Robert Pirsig, the book’s author, as the two’s biographies… read analysis of The Narrator

 Chris is the oldest son of the narrator/Phaedrus.
 He is eleven years old when he accompanies the narrator on the transcontinental motorcycle trip that forms the bulk of the storyline.
-Chris frequently… (read full character analysis)
+Chris frequently… read analysis of Chris Pirsig

 John is a friend of the narrator’s from Minneapolis.
 With his wife, Sylvia, John accompanies the narrator and Chris to Bozeman, Montana.
-John rides a BMW motorcycle that he has no interest in maintaining… (read full character analysis)
+John rides a BMW motorcycle that he has no interest in maintaining… read analysis of John Sutherland

 The Chairman of the Committee, a thinly veiled reference to the American academic Richard McKeon, oversees the interdisciplinary study program at the University of Chicago, in which Phaedrus enrolls.
-The Chairman is a staunch Aristotelian… (read full character analysis)
+The Chairman is a staunch Aristotelian… read analysis of The Chairman of the Committee

 Sylvia is John’s wife.
 She rides with him as they travel to Bozeman with Chris and the narrator.
 She shares John’s romantic aversion to technology.